A Self-Reflecting Formal Language: The canonical names of objects

-Reflectica has a special notation for every string of reflectica, we call these notations canonical names.
-Every canonical name is itself a string of reflectica.
+For every object ${x}$, reflectica has a special expression whose value equals ${x}$; we call that expression the canonical name of ${x}$.
 To construct canonical names, we use three symbols: `$\l$', `$\r$', and `$|$'; note that they are not punctuation marks.
 Using these symbols, we form an infinite sequence of pairing quotes: $`\l\q$ and $`\r\q$, $`|\l\q$ and $`\r|\q$, $`||\l\q$ and $`\r||\q$, \ldots\ .
 Then, to build the canonical name of a string ${x}$, we place around ${x}$ the first pair of the above quotes, whose closing quote is not a substring of ${x}$ (this method of quoting is similar to the unambiguous quotes of Boolos, see~\cite{Boolos1995-BOOQA}).
 Formally, we construct canonical names as follows: